mccarrion/newsfeed/README.md

 ### Ideas for the Future

-* Adopt an API spec like OpenAPI or GraphQL.
+* Adopt an API spec like JSON:API Spec, OpenAPI, or GraphQL.
 Leaning towards OpenAPI
 * Rewrite backend in Flask due to Flask's modularity, extensibility, and the fact that it maps better to the MVC design pattern
 * CMS for writers and editors
 * Signals and logging for how website is being used